Raijin plugin for Grafana

 Create a certificate signing request.
 Execute the following command and follow the instructions.
 When asked for the common name, enter the name for the Raijin website.
 We will be using

-in this example.$ openssl req -new -key server.key -out server.csr
+raijinin this example.$ openssl req -new -key server.key -out server.csr -

 Create a

-file with the following content:authorityKeyIdentifier=keyid,issuer basicConstraints=CA:FALSE keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment subjectAltName = @alt_names [alt_names] DNS.1 = raijin
+raijin.extfile with the following content:authorityKeyIdentifier=keyid,issuer basicConstraints=CA:FALSE keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment subjectAltName = @alt_names [alt_names] DNS.1 = raijin -

 Create the client certificate signed by your CA certificate.
 Replace the certificate paths with the actual paths used on your server.